India and Pakistan agree to a ceasefire in US-mediated talks

 The Associated Press could not independently verify all the actions attributed to Pakistan or India.

-Army spokesman Lt.
-Gen. Ahmad Sharif said Pakistan's air force assets were safe following the Indian assault.
+They included Prime Ministers Narendra Modi and Shehbaz Sharif, India's External Affairs Minister Subrahmanyam Jaishankar, and the Pakistani Chief of Army Staff Asim Munir.

+Rubio said the two governments agreed to “start talks on a broad set of issues at a neutral site.”

-Tensions have soared since an attack at a popular tourist site in India-controlled Kashmir left 26 civilians dead, mostly Indian Hindu tourists, on April 22.
-New Delhi has blamed Pakistan for backing the assault, an accusation Islamabad rejects.
+Tensions have soared since the attack at a popular tourist site in India-controlled Kashmir left 26 civilians dead, mostly Indian Hindu tourists, on April 22.

 Indian missiles Saturday targeted Nur Khan air base in the garrison city of Rawalpindi, near the capital Islamabad, Murid air base in Chakwal city and Rafiqui air base in the Jhang district of eastern Punjab province, according to Pakistan's military spokesman.